 That morning it welcomed a black child, 11-month old Sharon Langley on the carousel.
 The infant enjoyed the first ride along with her father, and two white children.
 One of the other children’s mothers asked Langley’s father to look after her offspring on the ride.
 It’s a typical requests of a parent, but in the racially charged moment, it took on added significance.

-“I think that was an olive branch being extended to my dad, one parent to another,” Langley said in 2020, during a Zoom call discussing a children’s book about the incident.
+“I think that was an olive branch being extended to my dad, one parent to another,” Langley said in 2020, during webinar discussing a children’s book about the incident.

 |The carousel sit-ins are one of many civil rights topics covered in children’s books.
 There’s a surprising number of examples, including books devoted to Ruby Bridges, Emmett Till, John Lewis, Malcolm X, Rosa Parks, and many more.
 Other volumes examine the Greensboro sit-ins, the Birmingham Children’s March, the Loving’s battle for interracial marriage and the Green Book.

-Here’s a comprehensive list from Altanta’s High Museum of Art.
+Here’s a comprehensive list from Atlanta’s High Museum of Art.